NCAA basketball tournament selection process: Seeding

-The S-curve is most important for keeping each region balanced, the ideal being that each region will be equally strong.
-For example, the committee will try to ensure that the number 1 team on the seed list, the national #1 seed, will be in the same region as the weakest #2 seed.
+The S-curve rankings are most important for keeping each region balanced, the ideal being that each region will be equally strong.
+Theoretically the committee would try to ensure that the number 1 team on the seed list, the national #1 seed, will be in the same region as the weakest #2 seed (and they are not permitted to put them with the strongest #2 seed, #5 overall).

 The committee tries to ensure that the top four seeds in each region are comparable to the top four teams in every other region.
 For example, if one region has the best #1 seed (#1 overall), the weakest #2 seed (#8 overall), the best #3 seed (#9 overall), and the weakest #4 seed (#16 overall), its seeds add up to 34, the ideal number.
 But if a region has the best team for every given seed, its seeds would add up to 28, and a region with the weakest team in every seed would add up to 40, making the two regions very unbalanced.
+Guidelines intend for these totals to vary by five or less.

 This balance extends to the national semi-finals, where the regions containing the national #1 and #4 seeds meet in one game and regions containing the national #2 and #3 seeds are in the other game.

 It is extremely unusual that an at-large bid can be lower than a #12 seed, but it has occurred, most recently with BYU and Iona being #14 seeds in the 2012 Tournament, and Boise State and La Salle as #13 seeds in 2013.
 While the seeds are almost never perfectly balanced throughout the four regions, the committee strives to ensure that they differ from each other by only a few points.
 The process is identical for the women's tournament.